opensas/BackboneBootstrap/README.md

 Basic Backbone application using Twitter Bootstrap to use as a skeleton for new applications.

-This is my first attempt to develop a rather complete crud application using client side technologies like backbone.
+This is my first attempt at developing a complete and full-featured crud application using client side technologies like backbone.

 This is a work in progress, and is far from becoming a full featured and generic framework ready to be used out of the box by the community.